 If you don’t have basement storage or space for a family member, you’ll need to rent an outside storage unit for the duration until your home is sold.
 Don’t stuff closets and drawers.
 Potential buyers will open closets and look in every nook and cranny to see how you’ve lived in your apartment, so they, in turn, can imagine themselves living in the space.

 That leaky faucet?
-That floorboard that squeaks?
+Does that floorboard squeak?
 Repair anything in your apartment that doesn’t work well.
-You’ll want ever the last thing in tip-top shape when lookers start traipsing through.
+You’ll want the last thing ever in tip-top shape when lookers start traipsing through.

 Scrub every inch of your apartment.
 And if you hate to clean or it’s not your forte, hire a professional cleaning service to get the job done right.